3 easy ways to reduce construction headaches

-Crew scheduling is another great way to cut the Chaos.
+Crew scheduling is another great way to cut the chaos.
 Planning out a week or two in advance for where your workers will be going and what they will be doing allows you to make changes to the schedule well in advance.
 If needed you can move things around to fit your capacity and commitments made.
 For example, if you look at your schedule and see that you can’t accommodate a project 3 days away, you have time to reschedule things without it being a “no-show” situation that leaves the client upset.

 Crew scheduling can be done many ways.
-Our favorite way is with an online tool so that it can be done from the office or on-the-go.
+My favorite way is with an online tool so that it can be done from the office or on-the-go.
 Buildcenter.com allows you to schedule your workers and share that information with them so they know where to go and what to do.
 You don’t have to make late night phone calls or texts to inform them anymore.
 They use the phone app to see what there schedule shows and when to be there.
-It give them an address and a map.
+It also gives them an address and a map.

 The simple task of making a schedule that is shared will cut hours of time from your day and give you back some control.

 We hear the term proactive all the time.
 We know that being proactive is better than being reactive but why is it so hard to do?

 The reality is that most people start their day and simply react to what is thrown their way and then they repeat the following day.
 Yes, you can survive by doing it this way.
 And yes, I would dare to say that 90% of the superintendents and project managers in construction today do this regularly.
 Why do you think construction is so exhausting?
 We get bombarded with stuff all day long and we have to react and make things happen and that is stressful…..but wouldn’t it be nice if there was 20 or 30% less stuff that we are reacting to.
 Wouldn’t it be nice if things ran smoother without so much effort?